How much money does the 2022 The Players Championship winner earn?

-The winner of the 2022 The Players Championship gets a lot of money, and the The Players Championship first-place payout is commensurate with winning on the PGA Tour.
+The winner share's of the 2022 The Players Championship purse is a lot of money, and the The Players Championship first-place payout is commensurate with winning on the PGA Tour.

 The 2022 The Players Championship purse is $20 million, which is a $5,000,000 increase over 2021.